rcook/rcook.github.io/_posts/2020-03-25-bracket-pattern-rust.md

 {% gist 15c68ff557789265cfde5adae59e5fef main-demo-drop.rs %}

 This is perfectly acceptable.
-Note that you have to assign the resource holder to a name (`_holder` in this case) in order for its lifetime to extend to the end of the enclosing lexical scope&mdash;note that the "throwaway" name `_` is _not sufficient_ since the compiler will this kind of value _immediately_ and release the resource prematurely.
+Note that you have to assign the resource holder to a name (`_holder` in this case) in order for its lifetime to extend to the end of the enclosing lexical scope&mdash;note that the "throwaway" name `_` is _not sufficient_ since the compiler will generate code to release this kind of value _immediately_ and release the resource prematurely.

 As well as having to introduce unused variables into the code, I personally don't like having to introduce the `ResourceHolder` type for this.
 The reason why I don't like this is philosophical I suppose and, perhaps, the subject of a separate conversation.